SDSMT-CSC/AugmentedEducation/README.md

-# ARFE
+# AE
-Augmented Reality for Education, InTouch L.L.C.
+Augmented Education, a project for the South Dakota School of Mines and Technology, sponsored by InTouch L.L.C.